oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/model-in-image/runtime-updates.md

  - There is no way to directly delete an attribute from an MBean that's already been specified by a model file.
 The work-around is to do this using two model files: (a) add a model file that deletes the named bean/resource that is a parent to the attribute you want to delete, and (b) add another subsequent model file that fully defines the named bean/resource but without the attribute you want to delete.

- - There is no way to directly change the mbean name of an attribute.
-Instead you can remove a named MBean using the '!' syntax as described above, and then add a new one as a replacement.
+ - There is no way to directly change the MBean name of an attribute.
+Instead, you can remove a named MBean using the '!' syntax as described above, and then add a new one as a replacement.

  - You cannot change the domain name at runtime.